tarantool/doc/doc/2.2/book/admin/server_introspection.rst

 After that you can get the required information with ``fiber.info()``.

-At this point, you console output should look something like this:
+At this point, your console output should look something like this:

 .. code-block:: tarantoolsession